If you feel threatened or unsafe

 - The dog appears uncontrolled, aggressive, distressed, neglected, or handled unsafely.

-If your dog is threatened or injured
+If your dog is threatened, bitten, or injured

 - Move away from the other dog or person if it is safe to do so.